hetznerZA/cors-config/README.md

 ## Usage

-Default configuration location and name is $ROOT/config/cors.yml.

 In config.ru

 ```
 use Cors::Config
+or
 use Cors::Config, 'config/my_config.yml'
 ```

-Also the configuration is expected in config/cors.yml (for now).
+Also the default configuration is expected in config/cors.yml.

 ```
 cors: